tariqporter/Gdip2/README.md

 webpack -w
 ```

-`-w` option will watch all included `.ahk` files for any change, and automatically rebuild to the `dist` folder
+`-w` option will watch all included `.ahk` files for any change based upon the use of #Include, and automatically rebuild to the `dist` folder

 The Gdip2 library uses [webpack ahk-loader](https://github.com/tariqporter/ahk-loader) to watch and build files